 The roles and responsibilities of all contributors in the management of the state’s portfolios are described in the Investment Policy Statements.
-The most recent investment policy statement for defined benefit pension plan was approved in June 2018, and will be reviewed periodically.
-The investment policy statement for the defined-contribubtion plan was approved in July of 2012.
+The most recent investment policy statement for the defined benefit pension plan was approved in December 2019, and will be reviewed periodically.
+The investment policy statement for the defined-contribubtion plan was approved in October of 2019.

 The goal of the Treasury and the SIC is to generate strong long-term returns on the state’s investments while minimizing risk.
 Strong investment returns are crucial to ensuring that the state can sustainably meet its financial obligations, and risk management is important to ensure that the state is able to withstand economic downturns.